Capt. Roger Peralta

 Jake's half-sister from his dad's side.

 - Annoying Younger Sibling: To Jake, initially.
+Her loudness and carelessness easily grates on his nerves.

-- Cloudcuckoolander: She's certainly very eccentric and is a lot like Jake was in season 1.
+- Cloudcuckoolander: She's certainly very eccentric and is a lot like Jake was in Season 1.
 She also vapes on airplanes, punched a stewardess, and yelled at Port Authority cops in "DFW."

 - Con Man: She carries a bag of glass with her so she can use the glass pieces to get things for free by pretending she found the glass in her food at a restaurant, or cutting herself and claiming that the airport she's at is responsible.